Recovering from a disaster

 - File an insurance claim.

-The Building Services Authority provides advice which can assist homeowners clean up and rebuild after a natural disaster.
-For information on a range of topics including the insurance process, a cleaning checklist, finding a local contractor and the need for a contract when engaging a builder, visit their website in Related Information - External Links below.
+The Queensland Building and Construction Commission provides advice which can assist homeowners to clean up and rebuild after a natural disaster.
+For information on a range of topics including the insurance process, a cleaning checklist, finding a local contractor and the need for a contract when engaging a builder, visit their website.

-The Queensland Government Department of Communities and QRAA coordinate financial assistance and community support services in the wake of a disaster.
+The Queensland Government Department of Communities and Queensland Reconstruction Authority coordinates financial assistance and community support services in the wake of a disaster.